digitoimistodude/macos-lemp-setup/README.md

 cd ~/certs && openssl genrsa -out project.test.key 2048 && openssl req -new -key project.test.key -out project.test.csr
 ````

-Create a new filed `project.test.ext` (with your real project TLD, naturally) and add these to it:
+Create a new filed `project.test.ext` (with your real project TLD, naturally) and add these to it (you can leave localhost out if you don't need to use browsersync):

 ```` nginx
 authorityKeyIdentifier=keyid,issuer